dkomanov/dkomanov.github.io/public/data/posts/2016-12-05_string-interpolation/scala-string-interpolation-performance.md

 * Scala Library 2.12
 * Hardware is Intel® Core™ i7–5600U CPU @ 2.60GHz × 4 (2 core + 2 HT) with 16 GB RAM

 As always, all code is on [GitHub](https://github.com/dkomanov/scala-string-format).
-Graphs and tables on [GitHub.io](https://dkomanov.github.io/scala-string-format/).
+Graphs and tables are [here](/charts/scala-string-format/).
 Comments, suggestions and blaming are welcome.

 Originally posted on [Medium](https://medium.com/@dkomanov/scala-string-interpolation-performance-21dc85e83afd).